 ACT is a therapeutic approach which incorporates elements of mindfulness, acceptance and behavioural change to encourage the development of psychological flexibility.
 This has been associated with enhanced quality of life and wellness.

 The tenets for change within this approach are based on the idea that painful thoughts and feelings are experienced by everyone and we are unable to change their occurrence.
 What can cause individuals to get stuck is hooking into difficult thoughts and feelings and having strong, unhelpful reactions to them.
 Therefore, when engaging in this treatment approach, individuals discover how they can accept painful thoughts and feelings as a natural part of life.
-They also learn to cope with difficult thoughts and feelings, instead of fighting against them.
-Individuals also learn to defuse challenging thoughts by understanding how to shift one’s attention to things that are meaningful and are aligned with the person they want to be.
-In doing so, one develops a stance of psychological flexibility towards their thoughts and experiences.
-This can allow for a greater sense of well-being.
+This would be an important aspect of therapy whether engaging in ACT therapy for anxiety or ACT therapy for OCD.

-ACT also focuses on the idea that every behaviour has a purpose and a function.
+Acceptance and Commitment Therapy also focuses on the idea that every behaviour has a purpose and a function.
 Therefore, during therapy in ACT, the purpose of one’s behaviour is explored.
 It is important to understand that our actions – even when they are not helpful – are carried out for understandable reasons.

-In working with ACT, individuals gain a deeper understanding of their values and move towards things in life that are meaningful for them.
+During Acceptance and Commitment therapy, individuals gain a deeper understanding of their values and move towards things in life that are meaningful for them.
 In doing so, they will also recognize elements of their life that are keeping them stuck.
 They will learn to embrace these challenging thoughts and feelings as well.